Chronic Care Management FAQ

 How much is a doctor’s total reimbursement?

-The national reimbursement average for Chronic Care Management services is $42 per patient per month.
+The national reimbursement average for Chronic Care Management services under code 99490 is $43 per patient per month.
+Under the code 99487 for complex CCM, the average reimbursement is $94 for 60 minutes of non-face-to-face care.
 Reimbursements vary depending on location, which can be found on the CMS website.
 We can help look that up for you.

 What kind of certifications do the CCCs have?

 All of our CCCs are Registered Nurses.
 We also have a special training program they complete before providing remote care – Chronic Care Professional (CCP).

 The call center is located in Jacksonville, Florida.

 What is the level of involvement for doctors when outsourcing?

 All the doctor needs to do is review the notes and sign off on the encounters, as well as submit the superbill.

 Who’s responsible if the call center makes a mistake?

 We take all steps necessary to ensure we follow all the requirements set by Medicare.
 We record calls for quality assurance and have quality control measures and a great management team in place to limit the risk of mistakes.
 We stand behind all of our work.
 We must let you know that you are signing off on all of the notes so there is responsibility on the practice as well.